-The first observation from Figure 3 is that the OT stacking procedure applied to Sentinel 1 MLIs provides meaningful results, both in the azimuth and slant range directions.
-From Figure 3, we find that the fastest ground motion in the azimuth direction is localized on the Hell Bourg landslide, N-NW section of the IV landslide, and Camp Pierrot (CP) landslide.
-Ground motion in Hell Bourg can reach 1 m/yr in the azimuth direction.
-The OT signal in the azimuth direction is also visible on a central section of the CP and IV landslides, as fast as 0.7 m/yr.
-In the slant range direction, the OT ground motion signal is localized in the HB landslide, reaching 0.8 m/yr, away from the satellite.
-Figure 3 highlights motion on the S-SE sections of the GI and IV landslides.
-We also observe an unexpected pattern of ground motion S-SE of HB and south of IV, that was consistent with the geomorphology of the area but situated in a non-instrumented, uninhabited area on the ground.
+The first observation from Fig. 3 is that the OT stacking procedure applied to Sentinel-1 MLIs provides meaningful results, in both the azimuth and slant range directions.
+From Fig. 3, we find that the fastest ground motion in the azimuth direction is localized on the Hell-Bourg landslide, the N-NW section of the IV landslide, and the Camp Pierrot (CP) landslide.
+Ground motion in Hell-Bourg can reach 1 m yr-1 in the azimuth direction.
+The OT signal in the azimuth direction is also visible on a central section of the CP and IV land-slides, as fast as 0.7 m yr^{-1} .
+In the slant range direction, the OT ground motion signal is localized in the HB landslide, reaching 0.8 m yr^{-1} , away from the satellite.
+Figure 3 high-lights motion on the S-SE sections of the GI and IV land-slides.
+We also observe an unexpected pattern of ground motion south-south-east of HB and south of IV that was consistent with the geomorphology of the area but situated in a noninstrumented, uninhabited area on the ground.
 This signal is intriguing and must be validated against in situ observations.